balderdashy/sails/bin/blueprints/__readme_middleware.md

-/middleware
+/policies

-The middleware directory contains middleware which can be assigned to run before routing to a particular controller.
-Middlware can be assigned to controllers and actions in the policy.js file.
+The policies directory contains policies which can be assigned to run before routing to a particular controller.
+Policies can be assigned to controllers and actions in the policies.js file.